nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-2--Inductive-Types.lagda.md

   inl : (a : A) → A ⊎ B
   inr : (b : B) → A ⊎ B
 ```
+-- ?
+My note starts
+The inl constructor takes an element a of type A and returns a value of
+type A ⊎ B, indicating that a belongs to A. Similarly, the inr constructor
+takes an element b of type B and returns a value of type A ⊎ B, indicating
+that b belongs to B.
+-- ?
+My note ends

 The recursion principle for the disjoint union is "dual" to the
 universal mapping property of the product that we saw at the end of